 It’s important to do this before the product dries, since it’s hard to get good results afterwards.

 While this won’t work on all types of shoes, a little soap may help soften leather shoes that are hard on your feet.

 Rub it over the inside of the shoe, let sit a few hours, and enjoy more comfortable shoes.

 “Want to learn more?
 12 Fabulous Tricks So Your Shoes Won’t Hurt”

 There are all kinds of stain removers out there to get your clothes clean.

-However, a lot of them use harsh chemicals that don’t only affect the fabric, but also be bad for the environment and your own health.
+However, some of them are made from chemicals that not only affect the fabric, but that can also be bad for the environment

 To prevent exposure to these chemicals, you may want to use this simple trick with white soap.

 Put the bar underneath the fabric where the stain is, moisten the area, and rub to remove the substance.